topherzee/vr-magic-hands/LOG.md

     - updates left.
     - updates right.

+Animated things.
+Wormies.

 h1.
 LOG

+2021-11-19

+Check that its ready for birthday with Tim.
+Long enough trail.
+There was a bug taht would cause buttons not to work.
+Solution was to add the button detectors later with code at init time. document.getElementById('hand-left').setAttribute("button-listener","hand:left")
+    document.getElementById('hand-right').setAttribute("button-listener","hand:right")

 2021-11-13

+4. Send each new trail segment using set.
+Reciever adds the new segment, and takes care of deleting the old segment.
+Pretty efficient!!

 Work on Firebase.
 Next figure out how to do the users.